runnerty/runnerty/docs/notifiers.md

 # Notifiers

-The notifiers are plugins for Runnerty used for notifying occurred in the processes or chains.
+The notifiers are plugins for Runnerty used for notify events occurred in the processes or chains.

 There are a bunch of notifiers for different channels.
 You can have a look at the official list [here](executors.md).